hatari/hatari/tests/tosboot/readme.txt

 What TOS tester tests
 ---------------------

-These are the HW configurations combinations that TOS tester currently
+These are the HW configuration combinations that TOS tester currently
 supports:

-* ST, STE, TT, Falcon machine types
+* ST, STE, TT and Falcon machine types

-  EmuTOS 512k is tested for all the machine types, EmuTOS 192/256k and TOS v2.x with all except Falcon, rest of TOSes are tested only with a single machine type.
+  EmuTOS 512k is tested for all the machine types.
+EmuTOS 192k, 256k and TOS v2.x are tested with all machine types except Falcon.
+Rest of TOSes are tested only with a single machine type.

-* TV, VGA, RGB and monochrome monitors and 1 & 4 plane VDI modes
+* TV, VGA, RGB and monochrome monitors and 1, 2 & 4 plane VDI modes

-* Different amounts of memory
+* Different amounts of memory from 0 (0.5MB) to 14MB

 * With and without GEMDOS harddisk directory emulation

+  Test program is started either from a floppy or an emulated GEMDOS HD (directory) using *.INF file, or in case of TOS v1.00 - 1.02, from floppy auto/-folder.
+GEMDOS HD testing is done with more extensive gemdos.prg test program, floppy testing with minimal.prg test program which doesn't change the floppy content (to avoid its repository file update).

 * Arbitrary boolean Hatari command line options specified with the "--bool" option